-Greg and Verge Theater team up to offer a class about playwriting.
-The purpose of the class is to empower and support creativity in young people through hands-on collaboration and practical production.
+The purpose of this class is to empower and support creativity in young people through hands-on collaboration and practical production.

 Your teen will be encouraged and challenged to trust their creative ideas, to share their voice, and to support others!